Commercial Rent Arrears Recovery (CRAR)

 Landlords and enforcement agents should note that temporary changes have been made to the CRAR regime in response to the Covid-19 pandemic.
 The procedure may only be used where there are at least 544 days’ worth of rent arrears.
-These provisions apply until 25 March 2022 in England and 30 September 2021 in Wales.
+These provisions apply until 25 March 2022.

 A landlord wishing to use CRAR must appoint an enforcement agent (otherwise known as a bailiff) to act on his behalf.
 The enforcement agent will then serve notice on the tenant warning him that the CRAR procedure will be used unless the tenant settles the arrears by a specified date.
 If the arrears are not paid by that date, the enforcement agent may enter the tenant’s property and take control of goods belonging to the tenant.
 Further notices need to be served once the property has been entered.

 If there is a sub-tenant of the property, the landlord has an alternative to appointing an enforcement agent to take control of the tenant’s goods.
 The landlord can instead serve notice on the sub-tenant requiring the sub-tenant to pay its rent to the landlord rather than to the tenant.
 There are notices below for the landlord to send to the sub-tenant.

 These documents will be of use to landlords and enforcement agents exercising Commercial Rent Arrears Recovery (CRAR) powers.